tekknolagi/tekknolagi.github.com/_posts/2025-05-13-pl-writing.md

   explores acyclic egraphs in the small.
 This one was a slow burn: I read it when it came out, didn't really get it, and then months later it clicked more.
 I'm sure that in a few months it'll click again.
+* [This Reddit comment][munificent-reddit] by Bob Nystrom and [Flattening ASTs][flattening-asts] by Adrian Sampson are a double whammy that led to two
+  things: 1) AST storage can be really compact, almost like bytecode 2) a really interesting discussion on Mastodon about massively-parallel lock-free abstract interpretation if IRs were stored like this.
+This (and some off-hand comments by Cliff Click about bump-allocation only taking "a few clocks") changed how I think about allocating and referring to IR nodes.

 [semispace]: https://wingolog.org/archives/2022/12/10/a-simple-semi-space-collector
 [toy-optimizer]: https://pypy.org/posts/2022/07/toy-optimizer.html